The Crofting Commission regulates

 • There are various factors that can affect how quickly this report is done, such as the location of the croft, the time of year and SGRPID's other obligations.

-• Typically, we allow a minimum of 6 weeks, however for apportionment applications we request 12 weeks.
+• Typically, we allow a minimum of 6 weeks for this to be completed, however for apportionment applications we allow a minimum of 12 weeks.

 Tier 2 Decision

-• Tier 2 can decide to either: approve the application, escalate it to Tier 3 or request more information.
+• Tier 2 can decide to either: approve the application, refuse the application (where it is clearly contrary to the Commission Policy as agreed by Commissioners, and there is no compelling evidence as to why the policy should not be applied), escalate it to Tier 3, or request more information.

 • If more information is requested from the applicant they are given 3 weeks to provide it (plus a reminder if required).
 Additionally a SGRPID report could be requested at this stage.